Free Consultation. Free Finance Assessment. No Obligation.

 Why GP surgeries remain one of the strongest commercial assets for lenders and how full-value finance is achievable in today’s market.

 Owning the premises your practice operates from is one of the most strategic long-term decisions a GP partnership can make.
-In 2025, this decision is becoming increasingly attractive due to rising lease costs, changes in landlord appetite, and the ongoing push to strengthen primary care infrastructure.
+This decision is becoming increasingly attractive due to rising lease costs, changes in landlord appetite, and the ongoing push to strengthen primary care infrastructure.
 What many GP surgeries do not realise is that lenders are more willing than ever to offer 100% finance for the acquisition of surgery buildings.

 The shift is driven by significant changes in the commercial lending landscape.
-While sectors such as retail, hospitality, and leisure have faced tightening criteria, the healthcare sector—particularly GP surgeries—has become a fundamental priority for banks.
+While sectors such as retail, hospitality, and leisure have faced tightening criteria, the healthcare sector, particularly GP surgeries, has become a fundamental priority for banks.
 This is largely due to the unmatched stability of NHS-backed income, the consistent growth in patient demand, and the essential nature of primary care facilities.
 As a result, GP surgeries now sit at the top tier of low-risk commercial assets, with lenders competing harder than ever to support acquisitions, expansions, and refinancing.

-Market Context in 2025
+Market Context

 Primary care is under enormous pressure to expand capacity, increase accessibility, and modernise facilities.
 This structural demand has transformed GP surgeries into one of the most robust property categories for lenders.
-Unlike retail units or office buildings—where future demand is uncertain—GP surgeries operate at the centre of community healthcare provision.
+Unlike retail units or office buildings, where future demand is uncertain, GP surgeries operate at the centre of community healthcare provision.
 Rising patient numbers, an ageing population, and policy commitments to expand primary care services all feed into long-term demand for well-located surgeries.

-In 2025, banks recognise that the income supporting GP surgeries is not only stable but government-backed.
+Banks recognise that the income supporting GP surgeries is not only stable but government-backed.
 The NHS reimbursement structure, combined with long-term leases, provides a level of security rarely found in commercial lending.
 This has led lenders to actively pursue opportunities to support GP practices, particularly where premises form a critical part of long-term service delivery.
 Against this background, lenders remain comfortable stretching to 100% finance for acquisition, refurbishment, and consolidation, provided the practice demonstrates financial stability and operational continuity.

 How 100% GP Surgery Finance Works